-- By July 2020 review available water supply in the District to meet fire flow requirements in high density areas. - The District to maintain one "weight room" where free weights can be used in a space designed and built for that purpose. - By January 2022 complete a station location study to identify underserved areas of the District. - Station location to be based on availability of on-call members to staff the station as well as impact on Critical Issue 2, Objective II. - Station locations to be considered based on available and planned road systems throughout the District that allow suitable ingress for responding on-call members and egress for apparatus. - Request neighboring fire departments participate in the study. - Include study recommendations in Capital Improvement Plan for future growth of the District. - By January 2022 provide a washer/extractor at each station for PPE washing to prevent carcinogens and limit time PPE is out of service for cleaning. - By January 2022 move all ice machines out of the apparatus bays.
+- The District to maintain one "weight room" where free weights can be used in a space designed and built for that purpose. - By January 2022 complete a station location study to identify underserved areas of the District. - Station location to be based on availability of on-call members to staff the station as well as impact on Critical Issue 2, Objective II. - Station locations to be considered based on available and planned road systems throughout the District that allow suitable ingress for responding on-call members and egress for apparatus. - Request neighboring fire departments participate in the study. - Include study recommendations in Capital Improvement Plan for future growth of the District.